owenhenley/XcodeMVCProjectTemplace/README.md

 ## Usage

-Open Xcode, go to down to `'Project Templates'`, and use `Base App` as your starting project.
+Open Xcode, go to down to `'Project Templates'`, and use `'Base App'` as your starting project.

 <br/><p align="center"><img width="550" src="https://user-images.githubusercontent.com/28428200/45191970-1d3d4200-b203-11e8-860e-1746982bf03c.png"/></p>

 <br>

-Delete the `DELETE-ME` files (needed to create groups) and move the assets and info.plist to `'Resources'` and LaunchScreen to `'Views'`.
+Delete the `'DELETE-ME'` files (needed to create groups) and move the assets and info.plist to `'Resources'` and LaunchScreen to `'Views'`.

 <br><br><br><br>

 ## Troubleshooting

-Use `⌘ + .` to show hidden files, so you can see the `'Library'` folder in your `Home Directory`.
+Use `⌘ + .` to show hidden files, so you can see the `'Library'` folder in your `'Home Directory'`.